QuantyyLu/AQC_Simulation/README.md

 ## 📊 Output
 The scripts will run the simulations and save the output data files into the `Data/` directory.
 You can then use this data for analysis and plotting.

+## Demo Folder:

+* Runtime:
+Programs in the demo Folder share the same names as those in the Code folder but their dataset is small and their runtime is expected within 10s.

+* Output:
+The total error, the Trotter/GQSP error, and the non-adiabatic error for each T or n will be printed in the terminal.

 ## License
 This project is covered under the Apache 2.0 License.